20 Best Bedtime Snacks for Gestational Diabetes (Under 20g Carb)

 - Check Physical Activity Levels:

-- Gentle evening exercises like a short walk after dinner can help improve insulin sensitivity and regulate blood sugar levels.
+- Gentle evening 20-minute exercises like a short walk after dinner can help improve insulin sensitivity and reduce sugar spike by up to 20%!

 - Sleep Quality: